ILIAS-eLearning/ILIAS/templates/Readme.md

 Customizing/global/skin within that directory, edit the file "template.xml" to have an unique Style Name and id.
 This is needed to identify the new skin in ILIAS' administration.
 Then copy the standard delos.css file to "your-id.css".
-Take care: the main css-File must reflect the id in its name (see above).
+Take care: the main CSS-File must reflect the id in its name (see above).

 #### Step 3: Less (Optional)
 Note: It is usually a good idea to use less an less variables to create Custom Styles.
-A good default is given, by generating a first style through the frontend and then add the changes manualy.
+A good default is given, by generating a first style through the frontend and then add the changes manually.

 If you copied delos.less compiling the standard delos.less file would fail due to path problems.
 In the file delos.less at about line 20 the base for some imports is set.